bge-barcoding/BGEE/README.md

 ## Generate samples.csv ###
 - Can be created manually, or via [sample-processing](https://github.com/bge-barcoding/sample-processing) workflow.
 - Must contain ID, forward (read paths), reverse (read paths), and taxid columns (see below for example).
 Column 1 can be named 'ID', 'process_id', 'Process ID', 'process id', 'Process id', 'PROCESS ID', 'sample', 'SAMPLE', or 'Sample'.
-- Due to regex matching and statistics aggregation, the sample ID will be considered as the string before the first underscore.
-It is therefore recommended that sample names do not use '_' characters.
+- Due to regex matching and statistics aggregation, the sample's 'ID' will be considered the string before the first underscore across output files.
+It is therefore necessary that sample names do not use '_' characters.
 E.g. BSNHM002-24 instead of BSNHM002_24, or P3-1-A10-2-G1 instead of P3_1_A10_2_G1.
 - Taxid's can be found manually by searching the expected species/genus/family of each sample in the [NCBI taxonomy database](https://www.ncbi.nlm.nih.gov/taxonomy), or retrieved from the sample_metadata.csv file output by the [sample-processing](https://github.com/bge-barcoding/sample-processing) workflow.

 **samples.csv example**